gardener/gardener/docs/proposals/26-workload-identity.md

 workload identity token to be valid.
 This duration will be ensured to be between certain limits of minimal and maximal validity, in order to avoid frequent token renewals as well as tokens with too long validity.
-If the duration field is not set, a default duration will applied.
+If the duration field is not set, a default duration will be applied.

 `TokenRequest` resources will never be persisted in the storage layer, the generated token will be written in the `.status.token` field and returned to the